Xereca – Heavenly rural hideaway just five minutes’ drive from Ibiza Town.

 Entertainment Restaurants/Smaller Clubs

 - Lío – From the Pacha team comes a dinner show ‘extravaganza’ with cabaret, gourmet cuisine, and club nights right on the water.
-8-minute drive (2 miles).
+(2 miles).

 Day clubs throw parties – usually around a pool – that start in the late afternoon and go on until the other clubs begin around midnight.
 Most are also hotels.

 - O Beach – San An’s answer to Ushuaïa, O Beach has an enormous pool (almost 6,500 sq ft) and is famous for the Hed Kandi, Kisstory, and HotBed parties.
-20-minute drive (10 miles).
+(10 miles).